 #10 Have a Dance Party

 A classic way to get a child moving and burning off that excess energy is to put on some tunes and have a good old dance.
-Great fun for everyone.
+This particular gross motor activity for toddlers provides so much entertainment for spectators too.
 I love watching my 1 year old trying to dance!

 #11 Row, Row, Row your boat